opalmedapps/opal-db-management/README.md

 Note that when we first implemented Alembic, all of the existing views, triggers, events, functions, and procedures were imported with raq SQL in an initial DB setup migration.

-### TODO Forward and backward migrations

 ### Generating initial model structure from existing databases

 Note: This step is only necessary when the alembic models.py file is empty.
 It only needs to be run once initially and can be ignored afterwards.

 SQLAlchemy has a support library designed to quickly generate SQLAlchemy models, given an existing SQL database and a connection url.
 This has been extra easy with the initial_model_populate file.
 In this file we specify the connection string for our dockerized OpalDB connection, and the library handles the rest and populates models.py with the table schema.

 `cd alembic-<database-name>/`
 `python initial_model_populate.py`